Islamist and ex-PM vie for mantle of Egypt's revolt

 Trust in the Brotherhood eroded further when it reversed a pledge to stay out of the presidential race.
 The group, founded in 1928, says it is the target of a smear campaign.

-Former U.S. President Jimmy Carter, whose Carter Center was among several foreign and local organisations that monitored the first-round vote, said procedures appeared to have been fair.
+Former U.S. President Jimmy Carter, whose Carter Center was among several foreign and local organizations that monitored the first-round vote, said procedures appeared to have been fair.

 "I have confidence in this process, despite the fact that it's been confused on occasion," he told a news conference.